Food safety at home

 - Consider fund-raising to provide classroom or dining-room refrigerators.

-Please remember that many manufacturers and mail order companies, suppliers of small frozen inserts for use in children's lunch boxes welcome bulk orders, often with discount offers, e.g. Thermos, Lakeland Plastics.
+Please remember that many manufacturers, mail order companies and retailers supply small frozen inserts for use in children's lunch boxes and may welcome bulk orders from schools.

 Meat preparation and cooking advice